-Minimum qualifications: Experience and classes with Adobe Creative Suite programs, preferably Photoshop, Illustrator & InDesign.
+Minimum qualifications: Experience and classes in visual communications and Adobe Creative Suite programs, preferably Photoshop, Illustrator & InDesign..

 Social Media & Publicity Intern

-Minimum qualifications: Have an introductory knowledge of Adobe Photoshop, SLR camera, video camera equipment and editing software in addition to experience with various social media outlets including but not limited to Facebook and Twitter.
+Minimum qualifications: Introductory knowledge of programs and equipment such as Adobe Photoshop, SLR camera, video camera and editing software.
+As well as experience with a variety of social media platforms including but not limited to Facebook and Twitter.

 For more information contact: